 EU leaders to hold crisis teleconference to tackle coronavirus

-Separately, the head of the European Commission Ursula von der Leyen said on Monday the EU executive was considering all options to help the economy.
-The commission was assessing conditions to grant more flexibility to states in providing public subsidies to crisis-hit sectors, she added.
+Separately, the head of the European Commission Ursula von der Leyen said on Monday the bloc's executive was considering all options to help the economy.
+The commission was assessing conditions to grant flexibility to states in providing public subsidies to crisis-hit sectors, she added.

-RESOURCES SCARCE Temporary suspensions to the bloc's state aid framework, which is meant to avoid unfair competition within the European market, were introduced after the 2008-09 global financial crisis and allowed governments to spend hundreds of billions of euros to bail out banks.
+Temporary suspensions to the bloc's state aid framework, which is meant to avoid unfair competition, were introduced after the 2008-09 financial crisis and let governments spend hundreds of billions of euros to bail out banks.
+RESOURCES SCARCE

-On Saturday, Brussels effectively authorised under its fiscal rules Italy's emergency measures to tackle the impact of the outbreak on the economy.
-That flexibility will allow Italy, so far the EU country worst hit by the virus, to increase its budget deficit above EU limits.
+On Saturday, Brussels effectively authorised Italy's emergency measures to tackle the impact of the outbreak, using a waiver under EU fiscal rules that allows for more spending in exceptional circumstances.
+That flexibility will allow Italy, the worst-hit EU country, to increase its budget deficit above EU limits.

-Von der Leyen said the EU could also spend some of its own money to combat the economic crisis caused by the coronavirus, but admitted resources were scarce.
+Von der Leyen said the EU could also spend some of its own money to combat the crisis, but admitted resources were scarce.
 "If I look at the tasks ahead of us, we are running short of the flexibility to act in crises as we see them right now," she said.

-As she spoke, EU institutions and other international Brussels-based bodies were making arrangements for staff to work from home.
+As she spoke, EU institutions and other Brussels-based bodies were arranging for staff to work from home.
 The EU Parliament was considering whether to call off its monthly plenary session.
-The EU council, which hosts meetings of national diplomats and ministers, last week sent home more than 50 people after two cases of coronavirus among its staff .
+The EU council, which hosts meetings of national diplomats and ministers, last week sent home more than 50 people after two infections among its staff.

-A first case was also detected at the EU Commission, one official said on Monday.
-A NATO spokeswoman said on Monday the military alliance had suspended visits to its headquarters in Brussels after one official working there had tested positive to the virus.
+A first case was also detected at the EU Commission, a spokeswoman for the body said on Monday.
+A NATO spokeswoman said on Monday the military alliance had sent home some staff after one official working at the Brussels headquarters had tested positive.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)